niiknow/lambda-template/README.md

 Default engine is nunjucks; otherwise, just install additional engines and pass engine name and configuration in api call.
 We've also installed doTjs engine to demonstrate how it can be done in the unit test.

 ### Why nunjucks?
-* Unlike liquid/tinylinquid in javascript, nunjucks is actively being develop, support, and is popular.
+1. Unlike liquid/tinylinquid in javascript, nunjucks is actively being develop, support, and is popular.
-* It has a bunch of filters built-in so we don't have to write additional filters: https://mozilla.github.io/nunjucks/templating.html#builtin-filters
+2. It has a bunch of filters built-in so we don't have to write additional filters: https://mozilla.github.io/nunjucks/templating.html#builtin-filters
-* Liquid like syntax so it's easy to convert existing theme templates from popular providers such as Shopify, Adobe Business Catalyst, or Nation Builder.
+3. Liquid like syntax so it's easy to convert existing theme templates from popular providers such as Shopify, Adobe Business Catalyst, or Nation Builder.
+4. Similar to popular, cross platform/language templating engine like twig.
-* Has {% raw %} and {% endraw %} to support client-side javascript: https://mozilla.github.io/nunjucks/templating.html#raw
+5. Has {% raw %} and {% endraw %} to support client-side javascript: https://mozilla.github.io/nunjucks/templating.html#raw
-* Provide easy way to customize template loader so we can remote load our templates.
+6. Provide easy way to customize template loader so we can remote load our templates.
+Unlike twig, it also support async loading.

+**Note**: Item #6 is the primary reason for default to nunjucks.
+It is important to understand which features are supported from various templating engines.

 ### Requirements